thogir28/Pyramide/README.md

 # Pyramide
-This folder contains the game Pyramide developped with R
+This folder contains the game Pyramide developped with R and SAS